dbpedia/gstore/README.md

 # Digital Factory Platform (Server-Side Services) #

-This repositories bundles three source code trees for services for the Digital Factory Platform:
+Content

-* a Scalatra-based REST-service for uploading and managing DataIds to appear in the DFP repo (the `scala` subdirectory)
+* (main) a Scalatra-based REST-service for uploading and managing DataIds to appear in the DFP repo
-* an internal daemon service that inspects a directory for files to be loaded into a Virtuoso Open Source instance (the `scala/vos-load` subdirectory)
+* `vos-loader` see `vos-loader/README.md` an internal daemon service that inspects a directory for files to be loaded into a Virtuoso Open Source instance
-* a deprecated early PHP project for uploading DataIds (the `upload` folder)
+* `old-upload-prototype` a deprecated early PHP project for uploading DataIds

-Please refer for details to the `README.md` files in the corresponding subdirectories.
-# Digital Factory Platform DataID Repo #
+# REST Service for DataID Upload to DFP #

 This Scalatra-based REST-service allows to submit DataIDs to be loaded into the central DFP repos.
 Other management and reporting features pertaining these repos and contained